 High Desert Juvenile Detention Center Sex Abuse Lawsuit Settlements

-If you have a potential sex abuse lawsuit involving High Desert Juvenile Detention Center, call our California sex abuse lawyers, today at 800-553-8082 or get a free online consultation.
+If you have a potential sex abuse lawsuit involving High Desert Juvenile Detention Center, call our sex abuse lawyers today at 800-553-8082 or get a free online consultation.

 High Desert Juvenile Detention Center

-High Desert Juvenile Detention and Assessment Center is a juvenile detention facility operated by the San Bernadino County Probation Department.
+High Desert Juvenile Detention and Assessment Center is a juvenile detention facility operated by the San Bernardino County Probation Department.
 The High Desert facility is located in Apple Valley, California.
-Like most county level juvenile detention facilities in California now, High Desert is mostly a short term holding center.
+Like most county-level juvenile detention facilities in California, High Desert is primarily a short-term holding center.
 It houses juveniles who have been charged and are awaiting trial.

 High Desert Juvenile Detention Center is a secure facility designed to house and rehabilitate juvenile offenders.
-It provides a structured environment with educational programs, counseling services, and behavioral interventions aimed at guiding young individuals toward positive change.
+It provides a structured environment with educational programs, counseling services, and behavioral interventions designed to guide young individuals toward positive change.
 The center focuses on accountability, skill development, and reintegration into society while ensuring the safety and well-being of both the residents and the community.

 Timeline of Sexual Abuse and Legal Developments at High Desert Juvenile Detention Center